The Formula That Fixed My Prompting Forever

 TASK 2.8% The actual request

 TASK carries 2.8%.
-I spent years treating the task description as the only thing that mattered — the entire prompt was often just TASK with a sentence or two of CONTEXT.
-I was investing in the band that carries the least quality weight and ignoring the bands that carry the most.
+For years I treated the task description as the only thing that mattered.
+My whole prompt was often just TASK plus a sentence of CONTEXT.
+I was putting all my effort into the band with the lowest weight and ignoring the bands with the highest.

-CONSTRAINTS at 42.7% is the one that shifted my practice most.
-I realized I had been filling CONSTRAINTS implicitly — by hoping the model would infer my limits, by assuming "obviously" certain things were out of scope.
-But implied constraints are not constraints.
-They are gaps.
-Gaps get filled with the model's priors.
-That filling is the source of bad outputs.
+CONSTRAINTS at 42.7% changed my practice the most.
+I had been filling that band by hoping.
+I assumed the model would guess my limits.
+I assumed certain things were obviously out of scope.
+But an implied constraint is not a constraint.
+It is a gap.
+Gaps get filled by the model's defaults.
+That filling is where bad outputs come from.

-FORMAT at 26.3% was the second revelation.
-I almost never specified output format.
-I would get whatever the model thought was appropriate — sometimes a bulleted list, sometimes flowing prose, sometimes a table, sometimes code followed by explanation.
-The model's format choices were reasonable in the abstract and wrong for my specific use case more than half the time.
+FORMAT at 26.3% was the second big surprise.
+I almost never told the model how to format the output.
+Sometimes I got a list.
+Sometimes flowing prose.
+Sometimes a table.
+Sometimes code followed by an explanation.
+The model's choices were reasonable in general and wrong for my needs more than half the time.

 From 0.588 to 0.855 SNR — what changed